-The course of study for B. Com (General/Foreign Trade/Corporate Secretaryship/ Co-operative Management) Degree shall comprise the following.
+The course of study for B. Com (General / Foreign Trade / Corporate Secretaryship / Co-operative Management/ Professional Accounting) Degree shall comprise the following.

-Part I - Language (For the First year only: Any one of the Part I languages at the option of the candidate.
+Part I - Language (For the First two years only: Any one of the Part I language at the option of the candidate.
 This includes Hindi, Tamil, Malayalam, Sanskrit, Telugu, French and Bengali).
-The syllabus and text books for the Language courses are as prescribed by Pondicherry University from time to time.
+The syllabus and text books for the Language courses are as prescribed by Pondicherry University NEP guidelines from time to time.

-Part II - English for First year only).
-The syllabus and text books for the English courses are as prescribed by Pondicherry University from time to time.
+Part II - English for First two years only).
+The syllabus and text books for the English courses areas prescribed by Pondicherry University NEP guidelines from time to time.

-Part III - Includes Discipline Specific Courses both Compulsory (DSC) and Electives (DSE); Skill Enhancement Courses (SEC); Ability Enhancement Compulsory Courses (AECC) and Generic Elective Courses (GE).
+Part III - Includes Major Disciplinary courses (MJD compulsory) and Minor Disciplinary courses, (MID choose as per requirement given in the course structure), Multi-Disciplinary courses (MLD compulsory), Ability Enhancement Compulsory Courses(AECC), Skill Enhancement Courses(SEC) (any one) and NEP value Added Course (I & II compulsory).
 The syllabus and text books for major courses are as prescribed by the Board of Studies in Commerce, Pondicherry University from time to time.